MicrosoftDocs/architecture-center/docs/solution-ideas/articles/content-research-content.md

 - **Explore**

-  The explore step enables the data to be explored via search, bots, applications, and data visualizations.
+  The explore step is exploring data via search, bots, applications, and data visualizations.
 For example, you can integrate the search index Azure Cognitive Search into a searchable directory or an existing business application.

 ## Components